The Long Road Home

 The tipping point came when I was involved in a large .NET project that can only be described as the quintessential death march.
-Death-march projects aren’t unique to users of Microsoft technology – but this one happened to be using those tools.
-And no one in the organization had heard of Richard Stallman, or REST, or had even the slightest interest in Agile; not that those alone are the basis for establishing the maturity of a software development team, but it was an indication that the team – like a lot of other teams, had been living in the Microsoft echo-chamber for too long.
+Death march projects aren’t unique to users of Microsoft technology, but this one happened to be using those tools.
+No one in the organization had heard of Richard Stallman, or REST, or had even the slightest interest in Agile; not that those alone are the basis for establishing the maturity of a software development team, but it was an indication that the team – like a lot of other teams, had been living in the Microsoft echo chamber for too long.
 For me personally – it was hard – really hard.
 And most of what was hard had nothing to do with writing code.
 There were problems in requirements, which had led to classical problems of oversight and realizations – the stuff of any difficult project.
 But what I found interesting in hindsight was the level of friction in tools, frameworks, testing and deployment – all of which conspired to fight against each other creating an exhausting drag on the project.

-After a bruising project, it was time to complete my studies and write my thesis.
+After a bruising project it was time to complete my studies and write my thesis.
 I’d sworn privately that I would never allow myself to become worn down or as affected again – even if it meant a fundamental change in direction (although not quite ready for 410 Gone).
-Fortunately, my next role was a fairly low-stress part-time engagement which allowed me to devote the rest of my time to writing my final report.
+Fortunately, my next role was a fairly low-key part-time engagement which allowed me to devote the rest of my time to writing my final report.

 What transpired over the course of those happy nine months was that I built and deployed a Linux-based production server and wrote my first Web application based on an open source framework.

 And after all of that, this is what I’ve learned:

 I’ve come to realize that what’s happening now in the *nix world is simply too big to ignore and I wouldn't work for, or consider hiring anyone that didn’t possess at least a rudimentary understating of this fact.